lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

     from lsst.meas.algorithms import convertRefcatManager
     config.manager.retarget(convertRefcatManager.ConvertGaiaManager)

+    # Default is ReadTextCatalogTask
+    # if you wanted to read fits files use
+    # config.file_reader.retarget(ReadFitsCatalogTask)

     # Ingest the data in parallel with this many processes; this is sized to
     # fill a single node on lsst-devl.
     config.n_processes = 48